quexten/bw-bio-handler/Readme.md

 With this tool, the communication is:
 Browser -stdio-> bitw-bio-handler

+## Requirements
+As of now, only Linux based systems are tested to work.
+You need to at least have a working, unlocked keyring (such as gnome-keyring) that supports the DBus Secret Service API (this is installed by default on most distributions).
+Any chromium or firefox based browser should work, as long as they are *not* installed as a Snap or Flatpak.
+Snap / Flatpaks currently prevent the inter-process communication required for the extension to communicate with this tool (or the official Bitwarden desktop client).
+This will be fixed in the future by the Web Extensions xdg portal.
+Finally, this tool only prompts system authentication (password) via polkit.
+If you want biometrics unlock to work, you need to configure biometrics to work with polkit for your distribution.

 ## Installation & Setup
 After cloning the repository to $GOPATH/src/github.com/quexten/bw-bio-handler, run:
 ### Automatic setup